S3-working-group/s3-practical-guide/src/co-creation-and-evolution/objections.md

 ## Objection (cont.)

-It's the accountability of the individual to raise objections, and the accountability of the group to address them.
+It's the accountability of individuals to raise objections, and the accountability of the group to address them.

-Withholding objections could harm the aims of a group or organization.
+Withholding objections can harm the aims of a group or organization.

 Being able to raise objections at any time means that proposals only need to be *good enough for now, safe enough to try*